 - self-discovery learning

-- alongside teaching knowledge is learning skills is important
+- alongside teaching knowledge learning skills are important

 - the importance of international understanding